nicolgit/nicolgit.github.io/_posts/2024/2024-09-05-install-and-run-noisy-on-azure-vm.md

 ---
 title: How install and run noisy on an Azure VM
 date: 2024-09-04 10:00
-tags: [Azure, networking, hub-and-spoke, noisy, powershell, python, git, script]
+tags: [Azure, networking, hub-and-spoke, noisy, powershell, python, git, script, windows, linux, shell]
 excerpt: "a PowerShell script that facilitates the installation of Python and Git, subsequently download the repository of Noisy from GitHub and run it with the default configuration"

 header: